0x8000-0000/samx-java/doc/roadmap.md

 To Do:

-* Add support for fragments.

 * Add more tests.

+In Progress:

 * Add HTML exporter / visitor / converter.

 * Convert exporter visitors to use StringTemplate instead of hard-coding.

-Done
+Done:

+* [0.2.9] Add support for fragments.

 * [0.1.9] Add DocBook exporter / visitor / converter.